 Research

 My research looks at how demographic characteristics influence knowledge production, consumption, and use.
-I explore these ideas in a few main substantive areas: inequalities in scientific careers, inequalities in factual knowledge, and — most recently — knowledge about climate change among people with disabilities.
+I explore these ideas in a few main substantive areas: inequalities in scientific careers, factual knowledge, and — most recently — knowledge about climate change among people with disabilities.
 A natural complement to these interests is a focus on methodological and process questions around open and reproducible social science.
 Below you can find my papers and reports grouped by topic.

 Inequalities in the Production of Knowledge: